devilyouwei/Qbite/README.md

 ## Project Removed!

-We are sorry that Qbite now become a bussiness project with commercial rights.
+We are sorry that Qbite now become a commercial project with a Qbyte LLC copyright.

 From now on, Qbite will be no longer open source to the public.